-Perfect Steakhouse Style Garlic Mashed Potatoes are a classic side dish.
-They are creamy and have a punch of garlic flavor.
+Perfect Steakhouse Style Garlic Mashed Potatoes is a classic side dish.
+They are perfectly creamy with a punch of garlic flavor.
 This recipe will make you feel like you are eating in a restaurant!

-Looking for a steakhouse-style garlic mashed potato with those beautiful lumps that’s full of garlic flavor?
+Looking for steakhouse-style garlic mashed potatoes with those beautiful lumps full of garlic flavor?
 We’ve got you covered!
 This mashed potato recipe takes things over the top to pack in as much flavor as possible.
-We use red potatoes with the skin on for that true steakhouse-style experience, without the noise and crowd of people and long wait for a table.
+We use red potatoes with the skin on to give you that true steakhouse-style experience, without the noise and crowd of people and long wait for a table.
 Don’t get us wrong, we love a good steak and mashed potatoes at a traditional steakhouse, but sometimes we want the food without everything else that comes with it, including the bill!
 These mashed potatoes will make you so glad you ate at home.

 Steakhouse style mashed potatoes work best when made with small red potatoes.
 You can also use yukon gold potatoes, or russet potatoes.
 If using russet potatoes, be sure to peel the potatoes before using in this recipe as russet potato peels are often unpleasant to eat.